MicrosoftDocs/power-platform/power-platform/admin/dlp-policy-scope.md

   - Flow
 ---

-# View policy
+# View DLP policies

-Using the view policy feature (select **Data policies** tab), environment admins can view tenant-level policies and policies within environments that the admin has access to, at an individual policy level.
-Non-admins can also view tenant-level policies using this feature.
+Using the view policy feature (select **Data policies** on the left pane), environment admins can view tenant-level policies&mdash;and policies within environments that the admin has access to&mdash;at an individual policy level.
+Non-admins can also view tenant-level policies by using this feature.

 :::image type="content" source="media/dlp-view-policies2.png" alt-text="View DLP policies list.":::

 ## Policy scope

-DLP policies can be created at both the tenant and environment level.
+Data loss prevention (DLP) policies can be created at both the tenant and environment level.
 Tenant admins have the permissions to create tenant-level policies; environment admins have the permissions to create environment-level policies.

 ### Tenant-level policies